- Take action!

-The TSTA PAC has endorsed a slate of candidates.
-They will make additional endorsements in general election races later this year.
+The TSTA Political Action Committee has endorsed a slate of pro-education candidates.
+They may make additional endorsements later this year.

 TSTA PAC endorsed 37 state candidates who had contested primaries, 16 Republicans, and 21 Democrats.
 Scorecard: 26 wins, 7 losses and 4 face May runoffs.